 What Is the Role of a School Guidance Counselor?

-The role of a school guidance counselor is to work with students and parents to help guide students' academic, behavioral and social growth.
+The role of guidance counselors in schools is to work with students and parents to help guide students' academic, behavioral and social growth.
 Individuals in this field work in elementary, middle and high schools.
-This article will tell you more about the role of school guidance counselors.
-Schools offering Counseling degrees can also be found in these popular choices.
+This article explores guidance counselor duties and responsibilities and the requirements to become one.

 A master's degree in education counseling is necessary to become a school guidance counselor.
-These 3-year degree programs include classroom instruction and practical experience working with real students.
+These degree programs typically take 2-3 years to complete and include classroom instruction and practical experience working with real students.
 The programs culminate in several months of supervised fieldwork in a real school.
 You can learn the skills to become a school guidance counselor by taking graduate courses in: